backupbrew/switchbrew/Fuses.md

 | ---- | --------------------------------- |
 | 0-4  | \[5.0.0+\] Used as key generation |

-This appears to store an hardware ID.
+This appears to store a hardware ID.

 #### FUSE\_RESERVED\_ODM3

-This appears to store an hardware
+This appears to store a hardware
 ID.

 #### FUSE\_RESERVED\_ODM4